Traces for factorization homology in dimension 1: Introduction

 \section{Introduction}

-In this work, we generalize foundational algebraic results concerning traces and Hochschild homology established for chain complexes or spectra to symmetric monoidal $\oo$-categories.
-Our tool is the theory of factorization homology, developed in~\cite{fact1}, through which we apply the geometry of 1-dimensional manifolds to obtain these results in algebra.
+In this work, we generalize foundational algebraic results concerning traces and Hochschild homology established for chain complexes or spectra to symmetric monoidal $(\oo,1)$-categories.
+Our tool is the theory of factorization homology for $(\infty,1)$-categories, through which we apply the geometry of 1-dimensional manifolds to obtain these results in algebra.
+This theory of factorization homology for $(\infty,1)$-categories is developed in each of the logically independent works~\cite{fact1} and~\cite{circle}, and is related to factorization homology of associative algebras as developed in the work~\cite{oldfact}.
+(See the following section, on implementation of factorization homology, for a discussion of these versions and how we use each in this paper.)